OctopusDeploy/blog/blog/2017-09/scheduled-recurring-deployments-rfc.md

 ### Trigger schedules

-From the customers that have commented on the UserVoice item, we will provide the following trigger schedules to configure when a trigger should be run.
+The following trigger schedules to configure when a trigger should be run
+- Daily
+- Days per week
+- Days per month
+- Custom `CRON` expression

 The daily and days per week schedules allow for an interval to be chosen, and the available intervals are:
 - Once per day
-- Every 3 hours
-- Every 2 hours
-- Every hour
-- Every 30 minutes
+- Every x hour(s)
-- Every 15 minutes
+- Every x minute(s)

 #### Daily schedule